kenahoo/RHadoop-Wiki/The-key-value-pair-data-type-specification.md

    ```
    record(x, n) if(is.null(nrow(x))) x[[n]] else x[n, ]
    ```
- 2. Number of records in a key-value pair:
+ 2. Number of records in a vectorized key-value pair (it's one in non-vectorized ones):

   ```
   nrecords(x) = if(is.null(nrow(x)) length (x) else nrow(x))